laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 We were not able to rewrite images.
-Regenerating all images just to keep references to new libraries was not possible at this time, so we decided to leave it as "post-migration" manual operation.
+Regenerating all images just to keep references to new libraries was not possible at this time, so we decided to leave them as "post-migration" manual operations.

 Nevertheless, we used the migration tooling as a chance to resolve a number of long-standing issues.
 To list a few: